The Trammps

 Key tracks

-You can hear the electrifying music of The Trammps on radio stations featured on our website.
-Explore the classic disco and soul channels available on onairium.com to rediscover their iconic anthems and the vibrant era they helped define.
+You can hear the timeless music of The Trammps on radio stations featured on our website.
+Listeners can discover their iconic catalog through the classic soul and disco stations available on onairium.com.